-The statement of financial position and as disclosed in Note 15 to the financial statements reflects trade and other receivables net balance of Kshs.7,206,219.
+The statement of financial position and as disclosed in Note 15 to the financial statements, reflects trade and other receivables net balance of Kshs.7,716,205.
 However, the following unsatisfactory matters were noted:

 - (i) The requisite supporting documentary evidence for the trade and other receivables balances were not provided for audit review.
-Further, ageing analysis was not provided to indicate how long the balance had been outstanding. - (ii) Management did not provide documentary evidence in form of correspondences with the customers indicating efforts made to recover the outstanding amounts from the debtors.
-This was contrary to Section 15(1) of State Corporations Act, 2012 on accountability, which states that a Board shall be responsible for the proper management of the affairs of a state corporation. - (iii) The financial statements reflect Kshs.90,835,444 as provision for doubtful debts.
+Further, ageing analysis was not provided to indicate how long the balance had been outstanding. - (ii) Management did not provide correspondences with the customers indicating efforts made to recover the outstanding amounts from the debtors.
+This was contrary to Section 15(1) of State Corporations Act, 2012 on accountability which states that a Board shall be responsible for the proper management of the affairs of a state corporation and shall be accountable for the moneys, the financial business and the management of a state corporation. - (iii) The financial statements reflects Kshs.90,835,444 as provision for doubtful debts.
 However, the provision was not backed by any rate or policy.

-In the circumstances, the accuracy, completeness and recoverability of the trade and other receivables balance could not be confirmed.
+In the circumstances, the accuracy, completeness and recoverability of trade and other receivables net balance of Kshs.7,716,205 could not be confirmed.